Pentax MX

-The Pentax MX was a 35 mm single-lens reflex camera produced by Asahi Optical Co, later Pentax of Japan between 1976 and 1985.
+The Pentax MX, originally marked the Asahi Pentax MX, is a professional 35 mm single-lens reflex camera produced by Asahi Optical Co, later Pentax of Japan, between 1976 and 1985.
 It was Pentax's flagship professional SLR until the introduction of the Pentax LX.
 Internally, the MX is essentially a smaller, lighter version of the Pentax KX, and otherwise has little in common with the rest of the Pentax M-series.
 However, the MX was designed as the mechanical twin sister of the remarkably successful entry-level Pentax ME.

+Overview

-The MX was solidly built, and featured a fully mechanical construction, including a mechanical shutter of the horizontal cloth type.
-Only the light metering system was dependent on batteries.
+The MX was the Pentax's response to a new trend towards compactness in SLR cameras begun after the Olympus OM-1 introduced in 1972.
+The MX is solidly built, and features a fully mechanical construction, including a mechanical shutter of the horizontal cloth type.
+Only the light metering system is dependent on batteries.
 The MX is all manual: it does not feature autofocus or autoexposure modes such as aperture-priority, shutter-speed priority, or full program.

-A number of accessories were produced, among those:
+A number of accessories were produced for the MX, including focusing screens: